Places Menu

 בית הערבה – "Place of Crossing"

-Unknown crossing location of the Jordan River most likely near Jericho and Dead Sea
+Unknown crossing location of the Jordan River, most likely located near Jericho and the Dead Sea, possibly at modern-day Al-Maghtas

 -